mlhartme/stool/main/documentation.md

 Reports an error if the stage is not owned or if the stage is up.

-For artifact stages: check for new artifacts and installs them if any.
+For artifact stages: checks for new artifacts and installs them if any.

-For source changes: invokes the command specified by the `refresh` property.
+For source stages: invokes the command specified by the `refresh` property.
 If `-build` is specified, also runs the command specified by the `build` property.

 [//]: # (include stageOptions.md)